The Science Of Rubs

 Either pour them out of the hot pan immediately or else they will continue to cook and burn or, if you wish, make a wet rub by adding some oil, not a lot, just enough to make a paste, and turn the heat as low as possible and cook for another minute so the oil will pull out more of the flavor.

-You should rub a rub
+Applying a rub

 Humbug.
 There is a reason they are called cuts of meat.
 Meat is muscle that has been cut to remove it from the bones, fat, and other muscles.
 The surface has already been in a knife fight and there are gazillions of muscle fibers that have been sliced open.
 There are also bazillions of microscopic ridges, valleys, cracks, crevices, pits, pockmarks, and pores in the surface.
 The surface is far from smooth.
 Rubbing a rub into the surface can't hurt it one bit.
 It is not going to lose any more juice than if you just sprinkle it on.
 And rubbing might just help the meat hold onto the rub better.